lordmauve/pyfxr/docs/index.rst

 0.3.0
 '''''

-* New: :func:`chord` function for combining sounds
+* New: :func:`chord` for combining sounds
+* New: :func:`simple_chord` for generating harmonic chords from chord names

 0.2.0
 '''''